medialize/ally.js/docs/api/fix/pointer-focus-input.md

 });
 ```

-See [Getting Started](../../getting-started.md) for how to use CommonJS, AMD or ES6 modules
+See [Getting Started](../../getting-started.md) for how to use CommonJS, AMD or ES6 modules.

 ## Related Resources